facebookarchive/caffe2/_docs/getting-started/ubuntu.md

 conda install -c caffe2 caffe2-cuda8.0-cudnn7
 ```

+> This does NOT include libraries that are necessary to run the tutorials, such as jupyter.
+See the [tutorials](https://caffe2.ai/docs/tutorials) page for the list of required packages needed to run the tutorials.

+NOTE: This will install Caffe2 and all of its required dependencies into the current conda environment.
+We strongly suggest that you create a new conda environment and install Caffe2 into that.
+A conda environment is like its own python installation that won't have library version problems with your other conda environments.
+You can learn more about conda environments [here](https://conda.io/docs/user-guide/tasks/manage-environments.html).

-To see what packages these pre-built binaries are built against, see `conda/cuda/meta.yaml` for the CUDA builds and `conda/no_cuda/meta.yaml` for the CPU only build.
-If you want different libraries then you must build from  source.
+To see what libraries these Caffe2 conda packages are built against, see `conda/cuda/meta.yaml` for the CUDA builds and `conda/no_cuda/meta.yaml` for the CPU only build.
+If you want to use different libraries then you must build from  source.

 <block class="ubuntu cloud" />